Dav31012/shellclaude/README.md

 AI coding CLI for a-Shell, written in python.
 Supports OpenAI and anthropic endpoints.

 ## NOTE
 Good readme and better system promot conming soon.
+UI is probably next.
 If you havent guessed im looking for feedback :)

 ## Quick start